JMWebDevelopment/Story-Lines/readme.txt

 2. The Story Lines section of the post editor.

 == Changelog ==
+= 1.4 =
+- Better organized the custom fields.
+- Added padding around the story lines on the front end.
+- Tested with WordPress 4.8.

 = 1.3 =
 - Tested with WordPress 4.7.